Denman-Digital/wp-theme-docker/README.md

 That's it. (_so far_)

+The dev site will be served at [localhost:8000](localhost:8000).
+A database admin GUI is available at [localhost:8080](localhost:8080).

 > **NOTE:** If there isn't a folder named `/app` with an existing WordPress install, docker will create one.

 <br>